azcafriz13/project-1-election-data-analysis/README.md

 in predicting the next POTUS.
 The code sorts district results from high to low based upon how many times the district's selection for POTUS matched the final electoral college results.

-In this case, we identified 44 "bellwether" counties that have correctly predicted the outcome of each presidential election since 1980 save one.
+In this case, we identified 44 "bellweather" counties that have correctly predicted the outcome of each presidential election since 1980 save one.
 From there we ran a prophet model for each county to see what it will predict in 2024.
 The model is showing 38 counties will go Democratic and 6 will go Republican.
-We ran a prediction of the 2020 election and our model missed on 19 counties.
-There has been more volatility in bellwether counties in the last 2 election cycles.
-This suggests that bellwether counties may not be the best predictor of electoral outcomes.
+We ran a prediction of the 2020 election and all but 2 counties went Democratic.

 - The code for this is in the git repository in the following files:
 <strong>'bellweather.py'</strong> and <strong>'bellweather 2020.py'</strong>